 - Arabic Flagship Program

 - Foreign Language and Areas Studies Fellowships

 - Project GO

 - Russian Flagship Program

-Although the major does not require an overseas experience, study abroad is an important component of an undergraduate education in Political Science.
-Students pursuing the degree have studied abroad in many places -- from Canberra, Australia to Seville, Spain.
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
+Students pursuing Political Science have studied abroad in many places -- from Canberra, Australia to Seville, Spain.

 Becoming a member of a student group is a good way to make connections between your coursework and co-curricular activities.
 Both the Undergraduate Advisory Board (UGAB) and the Political Science Club are Political Science-affiliated organizations; majors are encouraged to join both of them.

 The Undergraduate Advisory Board works with faculty to conduct research and plan departmental events.
 Students must apply and be selected to participate.
 The Political Science Club is open to any student interested in political science.
 The club hosts a variety of events, including lunches and presentations with faculty.
 Contact a Political Science advisor for more information.